 Coalitions are connections between the tarsal (rearfoot) bones that are not seen in the majority of the population.
 These connections (coalitions) can be made of bone (osseous) or soft tissue (synchondrotic or syndesmotic) and alter the flexibility and function of the rearfoot joints.

 The incidence of tarsal coalitions is approximately 1-2% of the population with a greater rate in males than females.
-They can become painful around the late primary school years as the foot is starting to develop more solid bone at this stage.
+They can become painful around the late primary school years as the foot starts to develop more solid bone at this stage.
 In some cases they can be pain free through to adulthood and become apparent after an ankle sprain or similar soft tissue injury.

 Signs and symptoms